HanielCota/Atane/README.md

   <br>
 </h1>

 <h4 align="center">Atane was made by Ankares.com for minecraft servers to optimize them.
-With the help of Athena, your server will be able to handle multiple players at the same time, resulting in smoother gameplay.<a href="http:/ankares.com" target="_blank"> Atane</a>.</h4>
+With the help of Athena, your server will be able to handle multiple players at the same time, resulting in smoother gameplay.</h4>

 <p align="center">
   <a href="#key-features">Key Features</a> •